 Loaded With B Vitamins

 Toor dal is packed with huge volumes of B complex vitamins that are vital for the normal metabolic process.
-Riboflavin plays a key role in carbohydrate metabolism that prevents fat storage and boost energy levels.
-While niacin exhibits potent antioxidant effects that enhances skin radiance and glow and shields the skin from harmful UV rays.
+Riboflavin plays a key role in carbohydrate metabolism that prevents fat storage and boosts energy levels.
+Niacin exhibits potent antioxidant effects that enhance skin radiance and glow and shield the skin from harmful UV rays.

 Boosts Iron Reserves